Reahbar/Project-Degen-Token-ERC-20-Unlocking-the-Future-of-Gaming/README.md

 # Project: Create and Mint Token

-In this project, we will create an ERC20 smart contract using the "Solidity" programming language.
-The purpose of this project is to serve as a starting point for beginners who want to learn about creating ERC20 smart contracts, minting tokens, and understanding how to access other functions within a smart contract.
+In this project, we are going to deploy our ERC20 smart contract on the AVAX testnet with the help of Remix - Ethereum IDE Web browser and MetaMask as a bridge to connect our smart contract on the AVAX testnet blockchain.

 ## Getting Started